Bryan Reynolds Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to rank 14th in baseball in home runs given up (13 total, 1.1 per game).
+- Cardinals pitchers combine to give up 15 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

-- The Cardinals are sending Montgomery (2-0) to the mound to make his third start of the season.
+- Woodford (0-2) gets the start for the Cardinals, his third of the season.

-- In his last time out on Saturday, the left-hander threw seven scoreless innings against the Milwaukee Brewers while surrendering three hits.
+- His last appearance was on Sunday against the Milwaukee Brewers, when the righty threw 4 2/3 innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.